reefland/ansible-k3s-argocd-renovate/_extra_apps/home-assistant-argocd-helm/README.md

 Unfortunately Home Assistant does not allow you to upload or restore a backup within the containerized version of Home Assistant.
 It only allows you to create a backup for importing into Home Assistant OS version.

-However, you can create a backup from an existing Home Assistant (any verion) download the backup and then manually copy that backup file into the Home Assistant version under Kubernetes.
+However, you can create a backup from an existing Home Assistant (any version) download the backup and then manually copy that backup file into the Home Assistant version under Kubernetes.

 My Home Assistant created a backup file, when downloaded was named `e8a6c2c4.tar` about 1200 MB in size.
 I used the following to transfer the backup file into the Pod: